gogsia86/farmers-market/.github/refactoring/PHASE2_PROGRESS.md

 ---

-**Last Updated**: December 26, 2024, 9:15 PM
+**Last Updated**: December 26, 2024, 9:30 PM
 **Updated By**: Divine AI Architect
 **Next Review**: December 27, 2024

-_"Through modular extraction, we achieve divine clarity and agricultural excellence."_ 🌾⚡
+_"From complexity to clarity—67% complete on our journey to divine configuration excellence."_ 🌾⚡